 1 – Adirondack Beach Chairs

-A chair titled “Playful Paisley” by Ashley Hadfield which sits in front of Eichten’s Market & Bistro in Center City is part of the Highway 8 Chairs project in Chisago County that has 37 Adirondack-style chairs, each painted by an area artist, along the stretch of highway between Chisago City and Taylors Falls Friday July 26, 2013.The project was launched by a local nonprofit group to draw visitors to businesses who have suffered during recent road work.
+A chair titled “Playful Paisley” by Ashley Hadfield which sits in front of Eichten’s Market and Bistro in Center City is part of the Highway 8 Chairs project in Chisago County that has 37 Adirondack-style, each painted by an area artist, along the stretch of highway between Chisago City and Taylors Falls Friday July 26, 2013.The project was launched by a local nonprofit group to draw visitors to businesses who have suffered during recent road work.

 4 – Skull Adirondack Chair